GrosSacASac/DOM99/readme.md

 ##What is DOM99 ?

 DOM99 is a JavaScript framework to ease the interaction between the HTML and your program.
 You can preselect DOM nodes, add event listeners and synchronize UI elements and JavaScript variables, populate HTML templates with data and insert it in the document.
-[Try the playground](http://jsbin.com/migeya/4/edit?html,js,output)
+[Try the intro playground](http://jsbin.com/migeya/4/edit?html,js,output)

 ##Why use DOM99 ?

-DOM99 encourages you to build the link between the UI and your business logic in a **declarative** way.
-DOM99 doesn't force you to structure your code in a certain manner.
-DOM99 is ultra **fast**, the source file is small (<3KB minified), has **no external dependency** and is written respecting modern ES2015 and HTML5 standards.
+DOM99 encourages you to link the UI and the logic declaratively.
+DOM99 naturally promotes to put only markup in HTML, only styling in CSS, and only logic in JS, instead of mixing things up.
+DOM99 makes no assumption about the logic code base architecture.
+DOM99 is fast, the source file is small (about 3KB minified), has no external dependency and is written respecting modern ES2015 and HTML5 standards.
 DOM99 is simple by design.
 You can learn how to use DOM99 in less than 15 minutes.

 Also if you want to teach people JavaScript, without having to spend too much time explaining the gimmicks of the native DOM interface, DOM99 is for you.
 It is very beginner friendly yet powerful.

+##Limitations

+ * Old IE browser may not support the `<template>` element natively.

 ##How to use DOM99 ?